 Take a look at Whitney Port’s outfit.
 If she just toned it down with this Willow casual leather knee boots, she could have saved her fashionista image and avoided some OMG writers from asking, “Is it just us or is it these skinny leopard-print pants?”

-Another way of toning down a large wild is by carrying/wearing accessories that steals attention such as fur purse or fancy scarf.
-But then, their color should always be complementary.
+Another way of toning down a large wild is by carrying/wearing accessories that steal attention such as a fur purse or a fancy scarf.
+But then again, their color should always be complementary.

 Only match animal print if it’s accessory